Glossary of Terms

 Behaviour Support Specialist - A professional (teacher/school psychologist/other) who has been specially trained to provide services and support to students with behaviour disorders.

-Career Exploration Program (CEP) - refers to a unique learning opportunity for students entering Grade 10 in six high schools within the Chignecto-Central Regional School Board.
+Career Exploration Program (CEP) - refers to a unique learning opportunity for students entering Grade 10 in six high schools within the Chignecto-Central Regional Centre for Education.
 Students experience a combination of academic courses, hands-on elective courses, and Co-operative Education opportunities.…

 Continuous School Improvement (CSI) – refers to a process in CCRCE built on the Continuous School Improvement Framework (https://staff.ccrsb.ca/content/continuous-school-improvement-framework), mandated by the Department of Education and Early Childhood Development.
 Each of our schools is required to participate in the CSI process, setting goals for student improvement on a cyclical basis.
 That means that once one CSI process ends, the school will begin planning for another.
 The time it takes to meet the goals set out in schools' CSI processes varies from school to school.